xamarin/dev-days-labs/HandsOnLab/README.md

 Now you can re-run your application and get data from Azure!

-## Bonus
+## Bonus Take Home Challenges

-Take Dev Days father with the need challenges!
+Take Dev Days farther with these additional challenges that you can complete at home after Dev Days ends.

 ### Challenge 1: Cognitive Services
 For fun, you can add the [Cognitive Serivce Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) and add another Button to the detail page to analyze the speakers face for happiness level.